In this section

 PolyGhost & "Look the Other Way" (2011)

-To facilitate these outside-the-library story experiences, we worked with Dr. Michael Haungs to build the first iteration of the PolyXpress system (then called the PolyGhost system).
+We worked with Dr. Michael Haungs to facilitate these outside-the-library story experiences, first called the PolyXpress system (later changed to the PolyGhost system).
 A large number of LAES, English, and Media Arts students created additional backstories for the “Look the Other Way” exhibit and PolyGhost system, and a number of Dr. Haung’s graduate Computer Science students developed the first working prototype of the PolyGhost software.
-We designed the initial interface for the system to look and function like a type of “ghost-inhabited” daguerreotype print inside a wooden, palm-sized case.
+We designed the initial interface for the system to look and function like a type of “ghost-inhabited” daguerreotype print inside a palm-sized wooden case.
 This design, while effective with users and pleasing in appearance, also proved to be extremely difficult to maintain across platforms and software versions and so has now been set aside until the entire software development process is complete.
 The daguerreotype interface, however, does successfully demonstrate the connection between the PolyGhost stories and the history of media use and development.

-The creation of an immersive dance space using interactive screen-based design to represent embodied media, in which the screens become dancers and the dancers become screens.
+Creation of an immersive dance space using interactive screen-based design to represent embodied media

-Project History: The final performance was a thirteen-minute modern interpretation of tango, with screens suspended above and behind the dancers.
+Project History: With the dancing images moving from the screens directly onto the dancers themselves, the final performance was a thirteen-minute modern interpretation of tango, with screens suspended above and behind the dancers.
 A video triptych of the dancers dancing in a wide range of venues was projected onto the screens, all of which was pre-recorded and mixed live to interact with the dancers on the stage.
 We used performance tracking systems, heart-beat monitors, and extremely flexible projection screens that the dancers could wear during the performance.

 Julius Caesar (2010)

-Award(s): Our team’s work, including that of Dr. Machamer (Director) and Dr. Dugan (Lighting Designer), was awarded the Kennedy Center American College Theater award (KCACT, Section 8) for special achievement in technical theater.
+Award(s): Our team’s work was awarded the Kennedy Center American College Theater award (KCACT, Section 8) for special achievement in technical theater.

-Pop-up 1: The ultimate goal of the documentation work was to create a model for how this type of successful building collaborative could be replicated in other communities around the US and abroad, with an emphasis on the efficient reuse of materials built upon the benefits of having a university system (its students and faculty) working directly with local government to improve the community in which everyone lives.
+Project History: The ultimate goal of the documentation work was to create a model for how this type of successful building collaborative could be replicated in other communities around the US and abroad, with an emphasis on the efficient reuse of materials built upon the benefits of having a university system working directly with local government to improve the local community.

-Pop-up 2: LAES students carried forward the ongoing documentation of the project, focusing on the construction materials involved, the political and social management issues associated with developing the project in a public context, and continued to help organize and fine tune the collaboration between the city, the university, and the builders.
+Drs.
+Thomas Fowler and David Gillette made the HO:ME project one of the central teaching and development projects for their Architecture and LAES courses.
+More than 100 students worked on it during the 2009-2010 academic year, including students in Architectural Studio, Media Arts, and Interdisciplinary Studies courses.
+LAES students carried forward the documentation of the project, focusing on the construction materials involved, the political and social management issues associated with developing the project in a public context, and continued to help organize and fine-tune the collaboration between the city, the university, and the builders.

-Award(s): In 2010, Dr. Fowler (Architecture) and Dr. Gillette (LAES co-director) were awarded the Cal Poly President’s Award for Service Learning for their work directing and developing the HO:ME project for the City of San Luis Obispo.
+Award(s): In 2010, Drs.
+Fowler and Gillette were awarded the Cal Poly President’s Award for Service Learning for their work directing and developing the HO:ME project.

 "Intimate Transactions" at the Beijing Olympics (2006-2008)

-Project Goals: One of the central objectives of "Intimate Transactions" was to help participants think in new ways about the connections between their bodies and how they communicate through movement.
-The work also sought to encourage participants to connect this embodied media communication process with the basic tenets of social collaboration and the sustainable use of resources.
+Project Goals: To help participants think in new ways about the connections between their bodies and how they communicate through movement.
+We also sought to encourage participants to connect this embodied media communication process with the basic tenets of social collaboration and the sustainable use of resources.

 Learn more about "Intimate Transactions" and embodied media (links open in new windows):